Soc 001 - Introduction to Sociology » Fall 2019 » Exam 3

 C. about 77 cents for every dollar men earn.

-D. about half of what men earn
+D. about the same as what men earn

 Need help with your exam preparation?